 Inside the Giant Wild Goose Pagoda

-Although many of the Buddhist relics are off limits to visitors, it is still possible to enter the Giant Wild Goose Pagoda and climb the stairs to the top!
-The views from the 7th story are excellent and you can see the Xian city grid laid out below!
+Unfortunately, many of the Buddhist relics are off limits to visitors.
+However, it is still possible to enter the Giant Wild Goose Pagoda and climb the stairs to the top.
+As a result, visitors will enjoy the views of the Xian city grid laid out below!

 The Daci’en Temple grounds are where the Giant Wild Goose Pagoda sits.
-Therefore, from the top you can also view the grounds below and also make out the Big Wild Goose Pagoda Fountain Show in the distance.
+Therefore, from the pagoda we can view the temple grounds below and also see the Big Wild Goose Pagoda Fountain Show in the distance.

-It was constructed in the 17th century and according to it’s name the “Bell Tower of Xi’an” had a giant bell inside to report the time of day to the surrounding city inhabitants.
+It was constructed in the 17th century and the “Bell Tower of Xi’an” had a giant bell inside to report the time of day to the surrounding city inhabitants.

-However, I another one of the best things to do in Xi’an China is to visit the Tang Palace especially since some of the renovations would have hopefully been completed since the time I visited.
+Another one of the Xi’an best things to do is to visit the Tang Palace.
+Hopefully, the renovations have been completed since the last time I visited.

 In addition, there was a Chinese opera being performed in an outdoor theater at the Tang Palace when I visited.